mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I tried to get used to the noise, but it was so distracting that I gave up after day two.

-To my surprise, I realized Newegg's return policy was "replacement only."
+To my surprise, Newegg's return policy for the UPS was "replacement only."
 I'd always had an easy return experience with Newegg so I didn't even think to check the return policy beforehand, but I guess they're more strict about these 29 lb units.

 Fortunately, I asked Newegg customer service nicely for a refund, and they granted it, which is another reason I keep coming back to Newegg.